nickaeverett/Nicholas-A.-Everett/content/authors/admin/_index.md

 ---
-title: Nicholas A. Everett
+title: Nicholas A. Everett, PhD
-role: PhD // Post-doctoral Research Fellow
+role: Post-doctoral Research Fellow at [The Bowen Lab](https://www.thebowenlab.com/).
 avatar_filename: avatar.jpg
 bio: Neuropsychopharmacologist and Lecturer at The University of Sydney.
 superuser: true